 I made it my priority to solve a problem in my local community: the lack of space and access to tools for projects.
 Thus, I have been working on pooling the ressources into local workshops to better serve the community.

-The only engineering lab on campus open to all students
+The best student ressource & engineering lab on campus open to all

 The 1st Makerspace in Montreal

 The Makerspace's mission is to provide the tools to the community necessary to materialize an idea by providing access to welding, metalworking, woodworking, electronics and 3D printing.